solita/solita.github.com/_posts/2020-11-xx-azure-devops-pipeline-as-code.md

 ![Commit after "Save and run"](/img/azure-devops-pipeline-as-code/save-and-run.png)

-It will prompt us for a commit message because it is pipeline as code.
+It will prompt us for a commit message because it is YAML pipeline.
 We will commit it to the master branch for simplicity.
 Here we are doing this in browser but naturally, we could use any text/code editor to edit our pipeline.
 Lets run our very first build:

 ![Successfull build](/img/azure-devops-pipeline-as-code/successful-run.png)